jjeong2021-Chadwick/PedGUARD/README.md

 # PedGUARD
 Pedestrian's Guiding Utility

-PedGUARD a convolutional neural network based mobile application that detects dangers on the streets and alerts the user through vibration is an extension of my work on the LaneSensing Detector The system is designed to run in a realtime environment and is trained to detect a number of objects ie manholes construction sites the starting point of crosswalk etc that pose possible danger to pedestrians.
+PedGUARD, a convolutional neural network (SimpleNet) based mobile application that detects dangers on the streets and alerts the user through vibration is an extension of my work on the LaneSensing Detector.
+The system is designed to run in a realtime environment and is trained to detect a number of objects (ie manholes, construction sites, the starting point of crosswalk, etc) that pose possible danger to pedestrians.

 I used Unity to develop PedGUARD into a mobile app by utilizing the trained weights of